You are here

 - Applicants may be invited for a personal interview with Admissions Committee

 Indiana State University requires graduates to exhibit research proficiency before graduation.
-The Department of Communication Disorders and Counseling, School, and Educational Psychology will determine standards and proficiencies in research, notifying students of these requirements early in their program of study.
+The Department of Applied Clinical and Educational Sciences will determine standards and proficiencies in research, notifying students of these requirements early in their program of study.

 Doctoral students must complete their degree within nine (9) years of enrolling, and within six (6) years of being admitted to candidacy.
-It should be noted that in the Department of Communication Disorders and Counseling, School, and Educational Psychology, this has never been an issue.
+It should be noted that in the Department of Applied Clinical and Education Sciences, this has never been an issue.
 Students typically complete their degree programs in four years, including their doctoral internship and dissertation.